calebzulawski/multiversion/README.md

 Common examples are single instruction, multiple data (SIMD) extensions such as SSE and AVX on x86/x86-64 and NEON on ARM/AArch64.
 When available, these extended features can provide significant speed improvements to some functions.
 These optional features cannot be haphazardly compiled into programs--executing an unsupported instruction will result in a crash.

-Function multiversioning is the practice of compiling multiple versions of a function with various features enabled and safely detecting which version to use at runtime.
+**Function multiversioning** is the practice of compiling multiple versions of a function with various features enabled and safely detecting which version to use at runtime.

 ## Features
-* Automatic dynamic dispatching, using runtime CPU feature detection
+* Dynamic dispatching, using runtime CPU feature detection
-* Static dispatching, allowing nested multiversioned functions to avoid repeating feature detection (and can be inlined!)
+* Static dispatching, avoiding repeated feature detection for nested multiversioned functions (and allowing inlining!)
 * Support for generic and `async` functions

 ## Limitations